 Your child should be able to stay in touch with people he or she has an important bond with, such as extended family and friends.
 However, you and the other parent should make it clear to everyone that there must be no disrespecting of either parent to your child at any time.

 Even with such detailed guidelines, there are many child custody and visitation issues that may not be easily resolved.
-Speaking with a family law attorney may prevent disputes through solutions that benefit you, your child and the other parent.
+Speaking with a attorney may prevent disputes through solutions that benefit you, your child and the other parent.